UltCombo/gulp-buster/README.md

 ## Integrating with Web applications

-gulp-buster is language-agnostic, thus this part relies on you and your specific use case. gulp-buster generates a JSON file in the following format:
+gulp-buster is language-agnostic, thus this part relies on you and your specific use case.
+By default, gulp-buster generates a JSON file in the following format:

 ```js
 {